binGhzal/CloudMoor/README.md

 ## Why CloudMoor?

-CloudMoor is a Go-based platform that mounts remote storage providers (S3, Dropbox, pCloud, FTP/SFTP, and more) as native drives on macOS, Linux, and Windows.
+CloudMoor is a Go-based platform that mounts remote storage providers (S3/MinIO, WebDAV, Dropbox—with a backlog of additional providers) as native drives on macOS, Linux, and Windows.
 It builds on the battle-tested rclone ecosystem while adding:

 - A daemon with resilient reconnects, caching, and observability built in.
 - A CLI for scripting and headless automation.